Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

 ### Helper Methods

 #### startBLE()
-The `startBLE()` function intializes the Bluetooth LE hardware by calling the [begin()](https://www.arduino.cc/en/Reference/ArduinoBLEBLEbegin) function.
+The `startBLE()` function initializes the Bluetooth LE hardware by calling the [begin()](https://www.arduino.cc/en/Reference/ArduinoBLEBLEbegin) function.
 If it is unable to start the hardware, it will say via the serial port and then stick forever.
 ```cpp
 /*
  *  BLUETOOTH